 Why this works:

-How you can use this framework: Tell your audience what the authority figures in their niche don’t tell them about something.
+How you can use this framework: Tell your audience about unserious things that became huge successes.

 Examples of this framework in action: